 When it comes time to pay, Upwork is committed to protecting both the client and the freelancer.
 Once you’ve paid the agreed-upon amount, your money goes into a frozen account that the freelancer can see but not immediately access.

-If you’re unhappy with the quality of the work or feel that it in some way breaches the terms of your agreement, you have ten days to file a complaint with Upwork’s customer service team and have your concerns addressed before your money disappears.
+If you’re unhappy with the quality of the work or feel that it in some way breaches the terms of your agreement, you have ten days to file a complaint with Upwork’s customer support team and have your concerns addressed before your money disappears.

 Like most freelance marketplace platforms, both Upwork and Toptal offer customer support.
 However, that’s pretty much where the similarity ends: when it comes to customer service, Toptal undoubtedly has the upper hand.